-- The Chief Executive Officer may authorize an employee to be absent with pay from her or herhis or her regular work area for reasons other than physical or mental illness for a period of time not to exceed six (6) months if the Chief Executive Officer finds that such absence: - a.
-Contributes to the employee's effectiveness in her or herhis or her assigned duties and responsibilities; or - b.
+- 1. The Chief Executive Officer may authorize an employee to be absent with pay from his or her regular work area for reasons other than physical or mental illness for a period of time not to exceed six (6) months if the Chief Executive Officer finds that such absence: - a.
+Contributes to the employee's effectiveness in his or her assigned duties and responsibilities; or - b.
 Contributes to the functions and goals of OCERS; or - c.
-Is necessary for other reasons. - An employee may not be absent with pay from her or herhis or her regular work area in excess of

-(a) 120 regular scheduled working days or (b) six (6) months without the approval of the Board of Retirement.
+Is necessary for other reasons. - 2.
+An employee may not be absent with pay from his or her regular work area in excess of (a) 120 regular scheduled working days or (b) six (6) months without the approval of the Board of Retirement.